Emmy Lou Glassman, MA, ATR-BC

 During that time, Emmy Lou served as a clinical field supervisor for The George Washington University, by providing art therapy student interns with first-hand experiences.
 In addition, she has been an adjunct faculty instructor for both The Corcoran School of Art + Design and GWU graduate programs.

-Since transitioning from FCPS, Emmy Lou established and continues to maintain, a private practice which provides expressive arts services for clients of all ages, as well as professional supervision for new and established art therapists in the field.
+Since transitioning from FCPS, Emmy Lou established and continues to maintain, a private practice which provides art therapy services for clients of all ages, as well as professional supervision for new and established art therapists in the field.

-An artist herself, Emmy Lou has exhibited her work in galleries and shows, and enjoys mixed-media exploration above all.
-Her vision for Circle Art Studio is that of a community of artists who listen to their creative voices, thrive on sharing inspired ideas, and revel in the enchantment and power of working side by side in discovery.
+An artist herself, Emmy Lou has exhibited her work in galleries and shows and enjoys mixed-media exploration above all.
+Her vision for Circle Art Studio is that it offers varied art experiences to a wide community who come to listen to their creative voices, learn to thrive on discovering inspired ideas, and are enriched by working side by side in discovery.

 She may be reached at: firstname.lastname@example.org

 Sangeeta Prasad has over 25 years of experience working with children and adults using art therapy.
 She earned a master’s degree in Art Therapy from The George Washington University and is currently an active alumnus.

 A board-certified art therapist, Sangeeta has accrued a wide range of experiences in various settings and with varied populations.
 Building on her skills as an art educator and an art therapist, Sangeeta’s approaches are holistic — teaching about media and techniques to create a foundation for using art as therapy with both children and adults.
 She combines mindfulness and creativity to bring awareness to the present moment in a non-judgmental manner.
 Sangeeta helps others to create a space between stimulus and reaction so that they may respond with compassion to the self and others.